Guide to Siargao

 South Siargao only: 5 days

-If you’re only going to visit the south of Siargao (General Luna), spending 5 days gives you enough time to do some day trips, explore around the south of the island, take some surf lessons, and just lounge around the area.
+If you’re only going to stay in General Luna and visit the south of Siargao, 5 days gives you enough time to do some day trips, explore around the south of the island, surf, and just lounge around.

 South and north Siargao: 10+ days

-If you want to visit both the south and the north of Siargao, which I would highly recommend, you should take at least 1 week.
+If you want to visit both the south and the north of Siargao (which I would highly recommend), you should take at least 1 week.
+Preferably, 10+ days.
 If you only want to see the highlights of both parts of the island, 1 week could be enough, with 3-4 days in the south and 3-4 days in the north.
-But if you want to take it at a more leisurely pace (which you will especially appreciate in the north), I would recommend at least 10 days.
-You could spend 4-5 days in the south, and 5+ days in the north.
+But if you want to take it at a more leisurely pace (which you will especially appreciate in the north), I would recommend at least 10 days, with 4-5 days in the south, and 5+ days in the north.

 There are plenty of things to do and see all around the island.
-In both areas, you’ll be able to take surf lessons and enjoy great surf.
-You’ll also be able to drive around the island soak in the scenery from everywhere.
-In the south, you’ll get to enjoy a lively nightlife scene, have the energy of a lot of people around, and enjoy plenty of good food options.
-In the north, you’ll be able to relax, cook, spend the day at a cafe, and soak it all in.
+In both areas, you’ll be able to enjoy great surf and take cheap lessons if you’re a beginner.
+The entire island is lush and stunning, and you’ll enjoy driving around the island soaking in the scenery from everywhere.
+In the south, you’ll get to enjoy plenty of good food options and a lively nightlife scene, with the energy of tons of people around you.
+In the north, you’ll be able to relax, take it slow, take some time for yourself, and just soak it all in.

 The ultimate Siargao itineraries